Introduction to Merger and Acquisition Process

 Explanation of Merger and Acquisition Process

-There can be two starting point for the origination of an M&A transaction, either it can originate from the buy side, or those companies which want to acquire other companies.
-These may approach an intermediary to find them good investment opportunity.
+There can be two starting points for the origination of an M&A transaction, either it can originate from the buy side or those companies that want to acquire other companies.
+These may approach an intermediary to find them a good investment opportunity.
 Or it can originate from the sell side which includes smaller companies, which wish to be acquired or merged into a bigger company.
 Each of these ultimately approaches an intermediary who then formulates the strategy.

 Steps in Merger and Acquisition Process

-Below smart art shows a simplistic M&A process flow for idea purpose, the actual process may vary from one deal to another and therefore there is no standard process:
+Below smart art shows a simplistic M&A process flow for idea purposes, the actual process may vary from one deal to another and therefore there is no standard process:

 - Receiving an Intent to Transact from A Prospective Client: This is a two-way process.
 Either the buy side client may approach the advisory to find out the available investment opportunities, or the sell side may approach to find out buyers for its business.
 Once the requirement is established, the following steps are undertaken.